blamario/rfcs/0000-exportable-named-defaults.rst

 proposal does not modify that behaviour: a ``default`` declaration by itself does not apply outside its module.
 That is the purpose of another extension to the module export list.
 To the existing syntax

-|       export → *qvar*
+|   \ *export* → *qvar*
 |              | *qtycon* [(..) | ( *cname*\ `1`:subscript: , … , *cname*\ `n`:subscript: )]  (n ≥ 0)
 |              | *qtycls* [(..) | ( *var*\ `1`:subscript: , … , *var*\ `n`:subscript: )] 	  (n ≥ 0)
 |              | ``module`` *modid*
+|
 | would be added another alternative
+|
+|  \
 |              | ``default`` *qtycls*

-The effect of this export item would be to export the default declaration that is in effect in the module for the named class *qtycls*, which can mean either that it's declared in the same module or that it's imported from another module.
+The effect of the new alternative would be to export the default declaration that is in effect in the module for the named class *qtycls*, which can mean either that it's declared in the same module or that it's imported from another module.

 When exporting a ``default Num`` declaration, the class ``Num`` has to be explicitly named like any other class.

 An ``import`` of a module always imports all the ``default`` declarations listed in the module's export list.
 There is no way to exclude any of them.
-This is the default option for this proposal, but there are `alternatives`_
+This is the default option for this proposal, but there are `alternatives`_.

 Rules for disambiguation of multiple declarations
 =================================================